hernantz/blog/content/its-the-competition-stupid.md

-Some societies may meassure progess by advancements in human rights or the level of happiness of it's individuals [^8], others by more [concrete figures][11] like GDP, child mortality or number of college graduates.
-Moreover, pray consider that there are multiple ways to meassure things like efficiency, innovation or poverty.
+Some societies may meassure progess by advancements in human rights or the level of happiness of it's individuals [^8], others by more [concrete figures][11] like GDP, child mortality, use of green energy or number of college graduates.
+Moreover, pray consider that there are multiple ways to meassure things like efficiency, innovation and even poverty.

 Maybe all of them are desirable, but which one is more important and how much more important?
 Remember you always have limited resources, so there will be sacrifices needed to be done.

-All this leads to an obvious conclusion: **there is no absolute standard of justice and prosperity**.
+If the right thing to do is not self evident, this leads to an obvious
+conclusion: **there is no absolute standard of justice and prosperity**.
 The pursuit of universal justice, equality and happiness for that matter, is futile.
 They can only be approximated to an agreed ideal that might change over time and is prone to subjective interpretation, if no reliable metrics are provided.

-The only thing left for us is to agree on a set of artificial impositions that we are all going to live by and that are better, to our understanding, for the kind of society we want to live in.
-While these arbitrary impositions cannot be agreed universally, ideally, we would have the capability to be part of their selection somehow.
+Something we can do to mitigate this GkjWe can agree on a set of artificial impositions and metrics that we are all going to live by and that are better, to our understanding, for the kind of society we want to live in.
+While these arbitrary rules cannot be agreed universally, ideally, we would have the capability to be part of their selection somehow.

 ## Public enemy number one